rant-lang/reference/src/language/functions.md

 To define a function, we need the following::
 * The **function signature**, enclosed in square brackets `[ ]`, containing:
     * The name of the function,
-    * A list of parameters it can accept
+    * A list of parameters to accept
 * The **function body**, enclosed by curly braces `{ }`.
-    * Contains the code to run when the function is called.

 ```rant
 # Defines a parameterless function named `say-hello` that prints "Hello"